 There is no 'them' and 'us' - there is only 'us'

-The Bevica Foundation is a trader fund.
+The Bevica Foundation is an industrial foundation.

 Universal design does not divide people into 'them' and 'us'; people with or without disabilities.
 Instead, the concept embraces diversity and creates solutions that best embrace who we actually are.